Little Learner's Daycare & Preschool

 Emery, SD 57332

 The facility features a preschool program that operates Monday - Thursday from 9am - 1pm.
 This program provides hands-on learning experiences for 3-5 year olds.
 Staff use South Dakota Early Learning Guidelines as a basis for the curriculum and as a result children are exposed to a variety of skills and opportunities.
-Activities are planned with the whole child in mind as well as the individual and strengths each child has to bring to the environment, as well as those areas where we can provide opportunities to grow.
+Activities are planned with the whole child in mind as well as the individual strengths each child has to bring to the environment.
+In addition, we strive to provide opportunities to grow.

 The facility features an infant/toddler room.
 Children are nurtured in a setting that allows safety and exploration of a variety of the same areas of play previously mentioned.

 The large, fenced-in playground features a Play System with pea rock as an added safety feature, and tricycles and bicycles to promote large motor development and growth.
 During colder weather the center works to use indoor space around town to allow larger motor play, even when the weather isn't cooperative.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race,color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.